 - Wear the right shoes: Wearing the right shoes can help reduce the impact of running on your body and prevent overuse injuries.
 Make sure to choose shoes that are appropriate for your foot type and running style, and replace them regularly to ensure that they provide adequate support and cushioning.

 Preventing overrunning is essential for staying healthy and injury-free as a runner.
 By following a training plan, listening to your body, cross-training, resting and recovering, and wearing the right shoes, you can reduce the risk of overuse injuries and enjoy the benefits of running for years to come.

 6. Proper Running Form to Prevent Knee Pain

-Running with good form will help your speed and you’ll be more comfortable.
-When you’re more comfortable you reduce the stress on your body which leads to less knee injuries from running.
-Good form will also reduce running fatigue helping you recover faster.
+Running with good form will improve your speed and make you more comfortable.
+When you’re more comfortable, you reduce the stress on your body, which leads to fewer knee injuries from running.
+Good form will also reduce running fatigue, helping you recover faster.

 How to Run With Form